cschweig2/practice-gif-search/README.md

-# Title of Project
+# GIPHY Search Website

-#### What this project is, Last Updated 11.06.2020
+#### Practice project, Last Updated 11.16.2020

-#### **By Chelsea Becker**
+#### **By Chelsea Becker, Joseph Giunta, and Tawnee Harris**

 ## Description

-_This application will do something.
-I will explain that something here._
+_This application will search the GIPHY database of GIF's to find the one you are looking for._

 ## Setup/Installation Requirements
 ### View Online
-1. _Open the webpage at https://cschweig2.github.io/insert-project-name._
+1. _Open the webpage at https://cschweig2.github.io/practice-gif-search._
-2. _Do x, y, and z to navigate application._
+2. _Enter your keyword to search for a random GIF relevant to that keyword._
+3. _Leave field blank if you would like to receive an entirely random GIF._
+4. _Click the trending button to receive a GIF that is currently trending on GIPHY._

 ### View locally (on computer)
-1. _Open web browser and go to https://github.com/cschweig2/insert-project-name_
+1. _Open web browser and go to https://github.com/cschweig2/practice-gif-search_
 2. _After clicking the green "code" button, you can copy the URL for the repository._
 3. _Open a terminal window, such as Command Prompt or Git Bash._<br>
   3a. _Type in this command: "git clone", followed by the URL you just copied.
-The full command should look like this: "git clone https://github.com/cschweig2/insert-project-name.git"._
+The full command should look like this: "git clone https://github.com/cschweig2/practice-gif-search.git"._
 4. _You may view the website displaying the application by clicking the index.html file or view the code on your favorite text editor, such as Visual Studio Code._

 ## Known Bugs

-1. _List known bugs, if any._
+_No known bugs at this time._

 ## Test Specs

-Describe: sampleFunc();

-Test: "It should do something."<br>
-Expect(test.sampleFunc()).toEqual("Hello"); <br>
+_None._

 ## Support and contact details